Citius Pharmaceuticals Inc. (CTXR): Skating on Thin Ice? We Know the Answer

-Citius Pharmaceuticals Inc. (NASDAQ:CTXR) went down by -3.80% from its latest closing price compared to the recent 1-year high of $2.90.
-The company’s stock price has collected -6.84% of loss in the last five trading sessions.
+Citius Pharmaceuticals Inc. (NASDAQ:CTXR) went up by 0.55% from its latest closing price compared to the recent 1-year high of $2.90.
+The company’s stock price has collected 3.39% of gains in the last five trading sessions.
 Press Release reported on 03/23/21 that Citius Pharmaceuticals to Highlight its Phase 3 Clinical Trial Product Mino-Lok(R) at Benzinga Biotech Small Cap Conference on March 25

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.